 Weekend Camps officially begin Saturday morning at 8:30am Central Time (Mammoth Cave is in the Central Time Zone) at the Visitor Center picnic area (north) pavilion.
 Be sure to arise early enough to make your own coffee and breakfast (in either of the kitchens).
-Some folks get up extra early and drive all the way into town for a restaurant breakfast (Cracker Barrel, Watermill, McDonald's), and sometimes the Mammoth Cave (Visitor Center) Lodge restaurant has a buffet breakfast, but their hours of operation have been erratic the past couple years.
-But unless you're willing to make the long drive around the park boundaries, keep in mind that the ferry (-when in operation) opens at 8am on Saturday and Sunday (6am Monday through Friday), so there would not be enough time for a sit-down breakfast and still make the Resto Crew's 8:30am meet-up time.
+Keep in mind that the ferry (-when in operation) opens at 8am on Saturday and Sunday (6am Monday through Friday), so there is not enough time to drive into town for a sit-down breakfast and still make the Resto Crew's 8:30am meet-up time.